 The U.S. AML framework has most definitely been a work in progress since the 1970s, with new requirements and rules being introduced gradually at each step.
-This evolution started with the introduction of the Bank Secrecy Act (BSA) in the 1970s, whose main objective was the creation of a paper trail that would make investigations by the authorities easier.
-Accordingly, the BSA created a requirement of recordkeeping and reporting for banks and financial institutions, which involved filing the currency transaction report (CRT) for every transaction reaching the statutory threshold of \$10.000.
-The aim was to identify the person making such a transaction and to maintain a paper trail regarding the funds, making any inquiry by the authorities easier in case of necessity.
-Accordingly, the person making any inquiry by the authorities easier in case of necessity.
+This evolution started with the introduction of the Bank Secrecy Act (BSA) in the 1970s, whose main objective was the creation of a paper trail that would make investigations by the authorities easier.22 Accordingly, the BSA created a requirement of recordkeeping and reporting for banks and financial institutions, which involved filing the currency transaction report (CRT) for every transaction reaching the statutory threshold of \$10.000.
+The aim was to identify the person making such a transaction and to maintain a paper trail regarding the funds, making any inquiry by the authorities easier in case of necessity.23

 The BSA was followed by the Money Laundering Control Act, which was passed in 1976.
-This act made money laundering a crime subject to criminal sanctions and focused on the placement of money into the legitimate financial system by prohibiting the structuring of money as well as smurfing.
-24 The Anti-Drug Abuse Act of 1988 further expanded the definition of financial institutions, which were submitted to the recordkeeping and reporting requirements to include businesses such as car dealers and real estate brokers, who were then required to file a CRT for any transaction worth more than \$10.000.
-25 This aimed to make the layering and integration stages of the money laundering cycle more difficult, given that many were buying big-ticket items such as cars and real estate in cash to avoid any inquiry into the origin of their funds.
+This act made money laundering a crime subject to criminal sanctions and focused on the placement of money into the legitimate financial system by prohibiting the structuring of money as well as smurfing.24 The Anti-Drug Abuse Act of 1988 further expanded the definition of financial institutions, which were submitted to the recordkeeping and reporting requirements to include businesses such as car dealers and real estate brokers, who were then required to file a CRT for any transaction worth more than \$10.000.25 This aimed to make the layering and integration stages of the money laundering cycle more difficult, given that many were buying big-ticket items such as cars and real estate in cash to avoid any inquiry into the origin of their funds.